-Members are reminded that the Council is the lead partner of the Community Planning Partnership and together with representatives from a range of other statutory and public bodies delivers the Community Plan.
+Members were reminded that the Council was the lead partner of the Community Planning Partnership and together with representatives from a range of other statutory and public bodies delivers the Community Plan.
 The first Community Planning Partnership meeting of the new Council term was held in Antrim Library on Wednesday 25 October.
-At this meeting the minutes of the meeting of 5 April 2023 were approved and are enclosed.
-The draft minutes of the October meeting are also enclosed.
+At this meeting the minutes of the meeting of 5 April 2023 were approved and were circulated.
+The draft minutes of the October meeting were also circulated.

-Members are advised that at the October meeting a presentation 'Improving Outcomes for Children with Special Educational Needs and Disability' enclosed was delivered by Julie McGinty from the Public Health Agency (PHA) and Roz McFeeters of Hill Croft School.
+Members were advised that at the October meeting a presentation 'Improving Outcomes for Children with Special Educational Needs and Disability' (circulated) was delivered by Julie McGinty from the Public Health Agency (PHA) and Roz McFeeters of Hill Croft School.